Why You Don’t Feel Like Yourself Anymore: A Guide To Identity Burnout

 When someone tells me they’re burned out, I’m not listening for how busy they are.

-• what they’re afraid will surface if they stopped
+• what are you afraid will surface if you stop?

 Often, there’s a deep loyalty at play: to fulfilling a certain role, improving the system, meeting a longing for identity, or an expectation that once made sense and no longer does.